Edwardian Corsets and Lingerie in 1909

 Nightgowns – this season are simply lovely.
 Here the Empire effect is obvious in the short waist line rather than falling straight from the shoulders or from the yoke.

-The fad for flat trimming effects, too, is seen in nightgowns,and though many nightgowns are exquisitely elaborated with delicate embroidery, fine tucking and insert lace, there is an absence in frills .
+Though many nightgowns are exquisitely elaborated with delicate embroidery, fine tucking and insert lace, there is an absence in frills.

 In Negligees, we see various fabrics, French Nainsook, marzilia, fine lawns and linens, and pretty embroideries, all following a new slimmer line, so that the new silhouettes in dresses – with their close, narrow shoulders, may be more snugly fitted!